 Because of that meaningfulness, domain name choices have implications for branding and marketing, as well as for any programmatic analysis of meaning and content, such as Search Engine indexing.

-Later in this chapter, we will look at how uniqueness is enforced in the domain name system, and how human meaning is mapped to computer meaning.
+Later in this section, we will look at how uniqueness is enforced in the domain name system, and how human meaning is mapped to computer meaning.

-This “realm” is the domain in domain name.
+The "realm" we mentioned above is the domain in domain name.
 A domain is controlled by some specific person or corporate entity.

 If you own a domain, this means that you control the content or routing within that domain.
 If you own

 example.com, you determine what appears at

 blog.example.com as well as at

 You can also allow other people to determine those things.
 It is that ability to exert administrative authority that effectively defines a named domain on the internet.